isaacyakl/remote-jackbox-player/README.md

 ## To-Do

--  Clear stream URL bar if it has "https:/" in it from backspacing
 -  Clear streamURL param if URL bar is empty
 -  Clicking swap button always goes to the view that is not in front
 -  Clicking instructions symbol always switches to stream frame